The general structure of optical fibers is the same for any cable. Let’s take a look at this general build of an optical fiber.

 - As a matter of fact, the cladding is not essential for light propagation.
 But it increases efficiency and reduces scattering losses in addition to providing mechanical strength.
 So we might as well as use it!

 - The jacket exists purely for protecting the core and the cladding.

 - It is made up of flexible and abrasion-resistant varieties of plastic.

-- Usually, the jacket has another layer beneath it called buffer.
+- Usually, the jacket has another layer beneath it called a buffer.